metroman9/Theband/README.md

-# Booking Tour Page Templates
+# The Band Page Templates

 **Setup**